8bitbuddhist/PixelMaestro/docs/canvas.md

 ```

 ### Repeated Scrolling
-By default, the Canvas will scroll out of frame before jumping back to its starting point when it reaches the end of the scroll, i.e, when the scroll amount equals the Canvas width.
+By default, the Canvas will scroll out of frame before jumping back to its starting point when it reaches the end of its scroll (i.e. when it "falls off" the grid).
 Setting the `repeat` property to `true` wraps the Canvas around from one end of the grid to the opposite end, making it appear to scroll infinitely.

 ```c++
 canvas->set_scroll(1, -2, true);